PSHE

 These skills and attributes support pupils to stay healthy, safe both emotionally and physically.
 This will prepare them for their next steps as they move on from from primary school and, ultimately, into life and work in modern Britain.

 The teaching of PSHE at Greenlands Primary School is underpinned by the the Relationships Education, Relationships and Sex Education (RSE), and Health Education guidance 2019 and we include statutory Relationships and Health Education within our whole-school PSHE Programme.
-To ensure progression and a spiral curriculum, we use the Jigsaw programme, the mindful approach to PSHE, as our chosen teaching and learning programme and tailor it to children’s needs.
+To ensure progression we use the Kapow scheme of work as our chosen teaching and learning programme and tailor it to children’s needs.

 PSHE (Personal, Social, Health and Economic) education is a crucial part of a child’s education.
 It gives children access to critical information about themselves and the many facets of the diverse world around them.
 At Greenlands Primary School, we provide a curriculum that is both broad and balanced.
 We give pupils access to big ideas and conversations, alongside practical experiences.